 Protein requirements for endurance sports

-Protein Intake Splitting: A Key Factor for Performance
+Protein Fractionation: A Key Factor for Performance

-Protein absorption is an often overlooked aspect, but it has a significant impact on the effectiveness of intake.
-Research shows that it is more beneficial to spread protein intake over several meals rather than concentrating a large amount at one time of day.
+Protein absorption is an often overlooked aspect, but it has a significant impact on the effectiveness of protein intake.
+Research shows that it is more beneficial to spread protein intake over several meals rather than concentrating a large amount at a single time of day.
 Ideally, each serving should contain between 20 and 40 g of protein, or the equivalent of 0.25 to 0.4 g/kg of body weight.

-- Breakfast: 30g protein
+- Breakfast: 30g of protein

-- Morning snack: 20g protein
+- Morning snack: 20g of protein

-- Lunch: 40g protein
+- Lunch: 40g of protein

-- Post-workout snack: 30g protein
+- Post-workout snack: 30g of protein

-- Dinner: 30g protein
+- Dinner: 30g of protein

-- Bedtime snack: 20g protein
+- Bedtime snack: 20g of protein

 Optimizing recovery with protein